Castillo K's career-high 13 in Reds 7-4 win over Angels

 Castillo K’s career-high 13 in Reds 7-4 win over Angels

+CINCINNATI (AP) — A red-hot Luis Castillo and slumping Los Angeles Angels offense added up to a career night for Cincinnati’s ace.

-CINCINNATI (AP) — Luis Castillo struck out a career-high 13 and the Cincinnati Reds scored five first-inning runs on their way to a 7-4 interleague win over the slumping Los Angeles Angels on Monday night.
+Castillo struck out a career-high 13 and the Reds scored five first-inning runs on their way to a 7-4 interleague win over Los Angeles on Monday night.

+“I felt confident going out there,” Castillo said through a translater.
+“I was prepared 100% for that game.”

+Castillo improved to 4-1 in his last five starts by making effective use of his wicked changeup, which can be even more deceptive to teams that haven’t seen it.
+He didn’t pitch against Los Angeles when the two teams met in June.

 Castillo (11-4) threw a career-high 119 pitches in seven innings while getting his career-best 11th win.
 He allowed three hits and one walk before finishing with a flourish, striking out the side in the seventh to earn a standing ovation and head rubs from teammates.